collocations.org

 He put all his efforts into making his dream of a united country come true.

-Their dream turned into a nightmare as the cruise ship began to sink.
+Their dream turned into a nightmare as the ship began to sink.

-After Betty retired, she and her husband designed and built their dream house.
+After Betty retired, she designed and built her dream house.

 The government is living in a dream world if they think voters will agree to higher taxes.